 Are you tired of your shower head getting blocked every few days?
 Have you tried several DIY solutions and still did not manage to get it fixed properly?
+You can unclog your clogged shower head very easily after reading this article.

-Well, your search is over.
 In this article, we will give you the most foolproof solution to the question; how to clean your shower head that is clogged?

 Why a Shower head gets Clogged?